|

 To meditate is to ask questions, to think, to be honest about what we see, to listen to our intuition, and to desire an answer to our deepest questions.
 To meditate is to be honest about what we see outside and inside and reject what is less true.

-On Effective Teaching, by Bob Cergol
+Bob Cergol

 I am increasingly coming to conclude that what a teacher must do is stimulate distress in the student by attacking the OBJECTS on which they are focused in their lives, i.e. attack the life, WHATEVER IT IS that they are living, to create doubt and consternation.
 (Of course this can't be totally indiscriminate.)
-In that state the inner essence will then have the possibility of being listened to -- and the poem's meaning might penetrate and be effective.
-Rose was ALWAYS "attacking" the world -- our world -- that we lived in.
+In that state the inner essence will then have the possibility of being listened to—and the poem's meaning might penetrate and be effective.
+Rose was ALWAYS "attacking" the world—our world—that we lived in.
 We all thought it was a reflection of his idiosyncrasies.
-Not at all, it was a reflection of his understanding that to move the mind to the position it might be in if it were confronted with death, he had to attack all of the things that it was focused upon -- lost in.
+Not at all, it was a reflection of his understanding that to move the mind to the position it might be in if it were confronted with death, he had to attack all of the things that it was focused upon—lost in.
 Inertia and gravity do not go in this direction.
 Minds do not drift into the state of being at the "end-of-their-rope."
 Nisargadatta does not accomplish this with his lullabies of eternality, nor does Rumi.
-The time to listen to the lullaby is when the panic-stricken mind needs a rest -- but an inspiring rest of the poetry of the eternal, not tension-relieving dissipation.
+The time to listen to the lullaby is when the panic-stricken mind needs a rest—but an inspiring rest of the poetry of the eternal, not tension-relieving dissipation.

 The reason to attack the life someone is living is to pry them loose from it prematurely, i.e. before their physical death.
-If someone is lucky enough, as my father was, to be given a scheduled death sentence (cancer) and also be in a position to think about one's life, then they will simultaneously accept the life that was lived and is being lived -- after all it's a fait accompli -- but they will look at it as utterly unimportant, or certainly from a more distant perspective.
+If someone is lucky enough, as my father was, to be given a scheduled death sentence (cancer) and also be in a position to think about one's life, then they will simultaneously accept the life that was lived and is being lived—after all it's a fait accompli—but they will look at it as utterly unimportant, or certainly from a more distant perspective.
 It is that sort of attitude that can result in the attention turning in on itself instead of being so fixated outwardly on the dream.
 Death being the end-of-the-road, with no escape as a backdrop, can make it possible to simply look at life without defensiveness, without argument, and see what is there, what is really going on.
 That viewing can start a chain reaction.
 The prospect of impending death has the power to propel the mind into a state of between-ness.
-Rose -- the true Zen master -- was doing just that with his incessant confronting of his students about the life they were living and the world in which they [thought they] were living.
+Rose—the true Zen master—was doing just that with his incessant confronting of his students about the life they were living and the world in which they [thought they] were living.

 Humor...